 - There is limited cell phone signal in the parking lot and none at all after travelling approximately 2km along the access road

-- Bring cash to buy afternoon tea at the Relais Shelter
+- Bring cash to buy cakes, tea and other treats at the Le Relais Shelter

 Looking for more adventures in the Canadian Rockies?